mirror/dd-wrt/src/router/iperf/README.md

-    -O, --omit N              omit the first n seconds (to ignore slowstart) -T, --title str           prefix every output line with this string -F, --file name           xmit/recv the specified file -A, --affinity n/n,m      set CPU affinity (Linux only) -k, --blockcount #[KMG]   number of blocks (packets) to transmit (instead of -t or -n)
+    -O, --omit N              omit the first n seconds (to ignore slowstart) -T, --title str           prefix every output line with this string -F, --file name           xmit/recv the specified file -A, --affinity n/n,m      set CPU affinity (Linux and FreeBSD only) -k, --blockcount #[KMG]   number of blocks (packets) to transmit (instead of -t or -n)
     -L, --flowlabel           set IPv6 flow label (Linux only)